wmahfoudh/zshrc/README.md

 ![How it looks like](./bin/git.png)

 ## Misc
-1. **Auto Completion, Syntax Highlighting, Autosuggestions:** Sourced but require installation of the respective plugins
-2. Pre-configured common **Key Bindings**
+1. Pre-configured common **Key Bindings**
-3. Fully commented for easy customization
+2. Fully commented for easy customization
-4. Time and battery info in the right prompt
+3. Time and battery info in the right prompt